Radhikadhana/Lazada-Campaign/README.md

    pointing at the repo and `app.py`.

 ## How it works
-- Both files can be `.xlsx` (any sheet, you pick which one) or `.csv`.
+- All three files can be `.xlsx` (any sheet, you pick which one) or `.csv`.
+- After upload, you map which column is which:
+  - Campaign file: SKU column, Campaign Price column.
+  - Content file: SKU column, Article Number column.
+  - Zecom Tracker: Article Number column, RRP column, SRP column.
-- After upload, you map which column is which (SKU, Article Number, Campaign Price in the SKU file; Article Number, RRP, SRP in the Zecom Tracker) — no hardcoded column names, so it works with whatever headers your real files use.
+  - No hardcoded column names, so it works with whatever headers your real files use.
-- Article numbers are compared as trimmed strings so type mismatches (e.g. `"1234"` vs `1234.0`) still match correctly.
+- SKUs and Article Numbers are compared as trimmed strings so type mismatches (e.g. `"1234"` vs `1234.0`) still match correctly.
-- If the Zecom Tracker has duplicate Article Numbers, the first one is used.
+- If the Content file has duplicate SKUs, or the Zecom Tracker has duplicate Article Numbers, the first occurrence is used.
-- Output is an Excel file with an "Updated" sheet (your data with Campaign Price filled in) and, if any rows didn't match, an "Unmatched" sheet listing them for manual review.
+- Output is an Excel file with an "Updated" sheet (your Campaign data with Campaign Price filled in) and, if any rows didn't match, an "Unmatched" sheet listing them for manual review — split into "no Article Number found" and "Article Number found but no RRP/SRP" so you know which file to go fix.